duganchen/dosbox/ENHANCEMENTS.md

 ## MT-32 Emulation

-Tell DosBox where your MT-32 ROMs, and DosBox will use them for MT-32 emulation.
+Tell DosBox where your MT-32 ROMs are, and DosBox will use them for MT-32 emulation.
-You no longer need to have Munt running in the background.
+You no longer need to have munt-qt running in the background.

 ### Requirements